 After reviewing the evidence and the record on appeal, the Appellate Division ruled in favor of Ms. Hamilton and after finding that the plaintiff failed to meet its burden of proof, dismissed the complaint for lack of personal jurisdiction.

 During economically difficult times, many people face financial troubles and home foreclosures.
-With the help of the foreclosure defense attorneys at Rubin & Licatesi, P.C., you can get the second chance you deserve.
+With the help of the foreclosure defense attorneys at Licatesi Law Group, LLP, you can get the second chance you deserve.